Submodular Functions: Learnability, Structure, and Optimization: Learning Submodular Functions

 \subsection{A New Learning Model: The PMAC Model}

-In this section we introduce the PMAC model for learning real-valued functions, which models learning real-valued functions in the passive, supervised learning paradigm.
-There is a space $\X$ of points and a fixed but unknown distribution $D$ on $\X$.
-The points in $\X$ are called ``examples''.
-There is a fixed but unknown function $\targetf: \X \rightarrow \reals_{+}$, which is called the ``target function'', assigning a value to each example in $\X$.
-The values assigned by $\targetf$ are called ``labels''.
-In this model, a learning algorithm is provided a set $\trainS$ of examples, called ``training examples'', drawn i.i.d.~from $D$.
-The algorithm is also provided the labels assigned by $\targetf$ to the training examples.
-The algorithm may perform an arbitrary polynomial time computation on the labeled examples $\trainS$, then must output another function $f : \X \rightarrow \reals_+$.
+In this section we introduce a new learning model for learning real-valued functions in the passive, supervised learning paradigm, which we call the PMAC model.
+In this model, a learning algorithm is given a collection $\trainS=\set{x_1,x_2,\ldots, x_\ell}$ of polynomially many sets drawn i.i.d.~from some fixed, but unknown, distribution $D$ over an instance space $\X$.
+There is also a fixed but unknown function $\targetf :\X \rightarrow \bR_+$, and the algorithm is given the value of $\targetf$ at each set in $\trainS$.
+The algorithm may perform an arbitrary polynomial time computation on the examples $\set{ (x_i,\targetf(x_i)) }_{1 \leq i \leq \ell}$, then must output another function $f : \X \rightarrow \reals_+$.
 This function is called a ``hypothesis function''.
 The goal is that, with high probability, $f$ is a good approximation of $\targetf$ for most points in $D$.
 Formally:

 \begin{definition} Let $\cF$ be a family of non-negative, real-valued functions with domain $\X$.
 We say that an algorithm $\cA$ \,\newterm{PMAC-learns} $\cF$ with approximation factor $\alpha$ if, for any distribution $D$ over $\X$, for any target function $\targetf \in \cF$, and for $\epsilon \geq 0 $ and $\delta \geq 0$ sufficiently small: \begin{itemize} \item The input to $\cA$ is a sequence of pairs $\set{ (x_i,\targetf(x_i)) }_{1 \leq i \leq \ell}$ where each $x_i$ is i.i.d.~from $D$.